ClariceBoldDev/M1-JavelinPolishers/README.md

 ### **W3C**

-I tested my site using W3C and these were my final results.
+Due to an issue with w3c pulling from the Bootstrap CDN link, I was advised to test my code via the Direct Code Input method.
+The only issue was Codeanywhere now using trailing slash that the validator picked up on but is now acceptable syntax.

 My results from W3C:

 [Index Page Pass screenshot](assets/images/documentation/index-pass.jpg)

-Here is the tested page finished with direct code input, the only issue was Codeanywhere now using trailing slash that the validator picked up on but is now acceptable syntax.

 [Members Page Pass](assets/images/documentation/member-pass.jpg)